Important information for King County employees

-As we continue our efforts to slow the spread of novel coronavirus (COVID-19) in King County, we have put together a list of answers to common questions for King County employees about our operations during this outbreak.
+As we continue our efforts to slow the spread of novel coronavirus (COVID-19) in King County, we have put together several resources for King County employees to use during this outbreak.
 This guidance applies to Executive Branch employees; employees in separately elected agencies will receive guidance from their leaders.

 Remember that coronavirus does not recognize race, nationality, or ethnicity.
 Ancestry does not make a person more vulnerable to this illness.
 Please keep this in mind when interacting with your fellow employees and the public.